softwarewolves/softwarewolves-doc/Getting started.md

 Follow the following steps to get started:

 1. Connect to the *awtest* wireless network.
 Password is *prodata123*.
-1. Make sure you have received 2 accounts for the *software.wolf* XMPP server.
+1. Make sure you have received 2 accounts for the *pi.software.wolf* XMPP server.
    One of these is for use by your bot, the other can be used to manually interact with the game and view the activity.
 1. A good way to make sure you understand how the game works is to walk through the manual test procedure - see
 1. Choose the technology stack you want to use in this coding contest.
    There are basic bots available for